Makuria: Paganism

 One of the most debated issues among scholars is over the religion of Makuria.
-Up to the 5th century the old faith of Meroe seems to have remained strong, even while ancient Egyptian religion, its counterpart in Egypt, disappeared.
+Up to the 5th century the old faith of Meroe, The Kushite religion seems to have remained strong, even while ancient Egyptian religion, its counterpart in Egypt, disappeared.
 In the 5th century the Nubians went so far as to launch an invasion of Egypt when the Christians there tried to turn some of the main temples into churches.
-A portion of the Nubian population seemingly remained pagan as late as the 10th century, for el-Aswani reported that "[s]ome of them do not know the Creator and adore the Sun and the Day; some others adore whatever they like; trees or animals."
+A portion of the Nubian population seemingly remained Animist as late as the 10th century, for el-Aswani reported that "[s]ome of them do not know the Creator and adore the Sun and the Day; some others adore whatever they like; trees or animals."